Rishabh-Singhvi/AgileBeatsHunger/README.md

 We are not done yet!!
 To encourage the engagement of the users or the volunteers, they will get points/coins according to the quantity of the parcel.
-These coins can be further redeemed in the form of coupons or other products that will be available in the online mart.
+These coins can be further redeemed in the form of coupons or other products that will be available in the online 'BAZAR'.
 Here we need sponsers and volunteers who are ready to donate and eradicate hunger with their helping hands.

 Tech we will be using